 type=magnus-internal/jsp exts=jspWhen JSP is enabled, the following directive in

-handles the processing of requests for files of type magnus-internal/jsp
+obj.conf handles the processing of requests for files of type magnus-internal/jsp (that is, JSP files):

 Service fn="NSServletService" type="magnus-internal/jsp"